 Second, Niles is a manipulative little turd and I’m glad he’s dead because if he had the chance to grow up, he’d be coaxing insecure girls to bone him in college.

 To be honest, I failed to retain much of this book.
 It’s hard caring about characters you hated originally.
-It’s hard forcing one’s self to commit to a new novel that I know will be lackluster.
-It’s the main problem with prequels, is knowing everything already.
-Some awful rape occurs and it’s difficult to really feel it justified when Lillian simply shrugs it off instead of really working through it.
+It’s hard to force yourself to commit to a new novel you KNOW will be lackluster.
+That’s the main problem with prequels.
+We already know what happens and we’re just reading to see the rape and incest happen?
+That’s torture porn, man.

-My main qualm was a bulk of the plot focusing solely on Lillian’s life at The Meadows.
-I’d have preferred to see more of Lillian’s life after marrying Bill Cutler and growing into the woman she becomes by Dawn.
+I’d have preferred to see more of Lillian’s life AFTER marrying Bill Cutler and growing into the woman she becomes by Dawn.
 I wanted to see her become a villain, not a typical V.C.
 Andrews character who we have to somehow fill the gaps with by novel’s end.